hypereact/state/README.md

-# Hypereact Framework / State
+# Hypereact Framework - State

+An application state manager with decoration-based reduceable actions and managed reducers.
+Written with :heart: in TypeScript.

 ## Documentation

-The documentation is avaiable at https://www.marcominetti.net/projects/codename-hypereact/state-management
+The documentation is available [here](https://www.marcominetti.net/projects/codename-hypereact/state-management).

 ## License